5t3ph/11ty-rocks/src/posts/using-template-content-as-data.md

 For ease of accessing our review content data, we'll create a collection.

-In your input directory, create the `reviews` directory, and then inside of that create the file `reviews.json` which will be a [data directory file](/tips/data-directory-file/).
+In your input directory, create the `reviews` directory, and then inside of that create the file `reviews.json` which will be a [directory data file](/tips/data-directory-file/).

 ```json
 {